-Traffic volumes increased modestly in recent years.
-This marks a reversal of the prevailing long-term trend of steadily rising traffic volumes.
-Hardwick's change in traffic volumes is similar to patterns elsewhere in Vermont.
+Traffic volumes increased slightly or remained stagnant in recent years.
+This marks a reversal of the earlier long-term trend of rising traffic volumes.

 Road Maintenance Costs

 During the 2018 fiscal year, the Town allocated \$807,944 for maintaining the Town highways and garage.
 In addition to the operation funds identified above, the Town of Hardwick set aside \$291,375 of funding for equipment purchases and specific highways projects.
 The table below illustrates the net local highway expenditures in Hardwick and similar towns for the same-fiscal year (including state aid spent on roads).